harshit700/DESIGN-PATTERNS-JAVA/README.md

 3. There are two types of Adapter Patterns: Class Version(Uses Inheritance) and object version(Uses composition).
 The object version is more common in java due to its support for single inheritance.

+# Implement Adapter Design Pattern using Object Adapter Pattern
+1. Purpose of the Adapter Pattern: It allows classes with incompatible interfaces to work together by using an adapter.
+2. Implementation Steps:
+a.)
+Create a new class (e.g, WordDocumentAdapter) that implements the target interface (DocumentUploader). b.)
+In the adapter class, include a field for the adaptee class (WordDocumentUploader) c.)
+Implement the target interface methods in the adapter class, delegating calls to the adaptee class methods.
+3. The code demonstrates how to adapt a WordDocumentUploader to work with an OnlineApplication class that expects a DocumentUploader.